-Initial attempts at \acrshort{mlwp} ensemble forecasting for regional domains have either failed to reproduce all high-frequency details \citep{oskarsson2024probabilistic} or used computationally expensive diffusion models \citep{stormCast,larsson2025diffusionlam}.
-Building on methodology proven succesful for global forecasting \citep{FGNalet2025skillfuljointprobabilisticweather}, we show that such a regional ensemble forecasting model can be trained by matching only marginal distributions through a loss function based on the \acrfull{crps}.
-We propose a regional weather forecasting model where a single latent noise vector introduces stochasticity in the model, allowing for sampling realistic ensemble members in only a single forward pass through the network.
+Building on a methodology that has been proven successful in global forecasting \citep{FGNalet2025skillfuljointprobabilisticweather}, we show that regional ensemble forecasting models can be trained effectively by matching marginal distributions using a \gls{crps} loss.
+We propose a probabilistic regional forecasting model where stochasticity is introduced through a single latent noise vector, enabling the generation of skillful and realistic ensemble members in a single forward pass.

-\paragraph{Problem definition.} In this paper, we address the problem of probabilistic \acrshort{mlwp} in the context of \acrfull{lam}, following the formulation of \citet{larsson2025diffusionlam}.
-In \acrshort{lam} forecasting, the data is a gridded representation of a region of interest with positions $G$.
-The atmospheric state at lead time $t$ is denoted by $X^t \in \mathbb{R}^{|G| \times d_x}$, where $d_x$ denotes the number of variables per grid point.
-The model also uses time-dependent forcing inputs $F^t$ (e.g., time of day) and static spatial fields $S$ (e.g., orography and land–sea mask).
-To separate the area of prediction from the boundary, we define an interior region input $I^t = \{{X_{I}^{t-1:t}, F_{I}^{t-1:t+1}, S_{I}}\}$ and a boundary region input $B^t = \{{X_{B}^{t-1:t+1}, F_{B}^{t-1:t+1}, S_{B}}\}$ (see \cref{fig:model_process}).
-To generate ensemble forecasts for the interior region we want to sample from the conditional distribution $p\big(X^{t+1}_{I} \mid I^t, B^t\big)$.

-\paragraph{Our main contributions are:} \begin{inparaenum}[1)] \item We introduce a CRPS-based probabilistic model for limited-area weather forecasting, producing forecasts with a fraction of the computational cost of state-of-the-art diffusion models. \item Through experiments on the MEPS \acrshort{lam} dataset, we demonstrate that our model produces competitive ensemble forecasts that exhibit both fine-scale detail and physically consistent spatial structures. \end{inparaenum}

-\paragraph{Related Work.} \looseness=-1 Recently, CRPS-based training objectives have been successfully applied to global \acrshort{mlwp} models \citep{prob_fc_scoring_rules,lang2024aifscrpsensembleforecastingusing,lang_multi-scale,fourcastnet3,FGNalet2025skillfuljointprobabilisticweather,oskarsson2024probabilistic}.
-These approaches differ primarily in how the \acrshort{crps} is estimated and how stochasticity is introduced into the model.
-However, all these methods can produce skillful ensemble forecasts with a single forward pass through the network.
-A particularly convenient formulation is that of \citet{FGNalet2025skillfuljointprobabilisticweather}, which employs a similar conditioning mechanism commonly used in diffusion models, thereby enabling a simple transformation from a diffusion-based model to a CRPS-based one.

-Previous approaches to probabilistic \acrshort{lam} have primarily relied on diffusion-based methods \citep{stormCast,larsson2025diffusionlam,hrrrcast}.
-Diffusion models have demonstrated strong forecasting performance, but at substantial computational cost during sampling of ensemble members.
-The Graph-EFM latent variable model \citep{oskarsson2023graph-lam} is capable of probabilistic \acrshort{lam} forecasting in a single forward pass, similar to our method.
-Although it also incorporates a CRPS-based regularization term in its training objective, the Graph-EFM training mainly relies on a more involved variational framework.